dak5611/DEM_segmentation/README.md

 # DEM_segmentation

-In this repo, we implement a Unet model with data preprocessing for segmenting geomorphic features such as waterways on Ditial Elevation Models (DEM).
+In this repo, we implement a Unet model with data preprocessing.
+Our goal is segmention of landscape features, such as grass waterways, in Digital Elevation Models (DEMs).

 ## Setup